InnoSWP/syntax-visualizer/README.md

 ## Usage

-Just type the code in the editor and see the result!
+Open [Syntax Visualizer](https://innoswp.github.io/syntax-visualizer/) in the browser and just type the code into the editor and see the result!
 Pretty straightforward, right?

 ## Demo